MartinRusk/G1000/README.md

 Contains CAD files from the FlightSimMaker Discord https://discord.gg/YVbK6dmkeV.

 PCBs to build the solution are available.
-Just Contact me.
+Just Contact me via g1000nxi@outlook.de

 Software is (c) by mrusk.